 Will Insurance Cover Additional Ultrasounds for Twin Pregnancies?

-Most insurance plans do cover additional ultrasounds for twin pregnancies, but it varies by provider.
-You should check your specific policy and consult with your healthcare provider to verify coverage for necessary scans.
+Most insurance plans do cover additional ultrasounds for twin pregnancies, but coverage varies by provider.
+Check your specific policy and talk to your healthcare provider to confirm which scans are covered.

 Can Ultrasounds Detect Complications in Twin Pregnancies Early?